Withdrawal of Lyndon B. Johnson from the 1968 United States presidential election: Weary of office and presidential position

 Historians have debated why Johnson quit a few days after his weak showing in New Hampshire.
 Jeff Shesol says Johnson wanted out of the White House, but also wanted vindication; when the indicators turned negative, he decided to leave.
 Lewis L. Gould says that Johnson had neglected the Democratic party, was hurting it by his Vietnam policies, and under-estimated McCarthy's strength until the last minute, when it was too late for Johnson to recover.
 Randall Bennett Woods said Johnson realized he needed to leave, for the nation to heal.
 Robert Dallek writes that Johnson had no further domestic goals, and realized that his personality had eroded his popularity.
 His health was poor, and he was pre-occupied with the Kennedy campaign; his wife was pressing for his retirement, and his base of support continued to shrink.
 Leaving the race would allow him to pose as a peace-maker.
 Anthony J. Bennett, however, said Johnson "had been forced out of a re-election race in 1968 by outrage over his policy in Southeast Asia".

 In 2009, an AP reporter said that Johnson decided to end his re-election bid after CBS News anchor Walter Cronkite, who was influential, turned against the president's policy in Vietnam.
 During a CBS News editorial which aired on February 27, Cronkite recommended the US pursue peace negotiations.
 After watching Cronkite's editorial, Johnson allegedly exclaimed: "If I've lost Cronkite, I've lost Middle America."
 This quote by Johnson has been disputed for accuracy.
-Johnson was attending Texas Governor John Connally's birthday gala in Austin, Texas, when Cronkite's editorial aired and did not see the original broadcast.
-But, Cronkite and CBS News correspondent Bob Schieffer defended reports that the remark had been made.
+Johnson was attending Texas Governor John Connally's birthday gala in Austin, Texas, when Cronkite's editorial aired, and did not see the original broadcast; but Cronkite and CBS News correspondent Bob Schieffer defended reports that the remark had been made.
 They said that members of Johnson's inner circle, who had watched the editorial with the president, including presidential aide George Christian and journalist Bill Moyers, later confirmed the accuracy of the quote to them.
 Schieffer, who was a reporter for the Star-Telegrams WBAP television station in Fort Worth, Texas, when Cronkite's editorial aired, acknowledged reports that the president saw the editorial's original broadcast were inaccurate, but claimed the president was able to watch a taping of it the morning after it aired and then made the remark.
-However, Johnson's January 27, 1968, phone conversion with Chicago Mayor Richard J. Daley revealed that the two were trying to feed Robert Kennedy's ego so he would stay in the race, convincing him that the Democratic Party was undergoing a "revolution".
-They suggested he might earn a spot as vice president.
+However, Johnson's January 27, 1968, phone conversation with Chicago Mayor Richard J. Daley revealed their earlier knowledge of Kennedy's intention to run in the 1968 Democratic Party presidential primaries, with the two also trying to feed Robert Kennedy's ego so he would stay in the race, convincing him that the Democratic Party was undergoing a "revolution".
+They suggested Johnson might instead run as vice president.